elbeardmorez/vim-loclist-follow/README.md

 ```
     let g:loclist_follow_modes = 'n'            "[default: 'ni']
 ```
-When globally toggled, all buffers will be toggled unless they have been locally toggled off (via `:LoclistFollow` / `let b:loclist_follow = 0`) - this buffer local variable state removes the buffer from the influence of global toggling.
+When globally toggled, all buffers will be toggled unless they have been locally toggled off (via `:LoclistFollowToggle` / `let b:loclist_follow = 0`) - this buffer local variable state removes the buffer from the influence of global toggling.
 When globally disabled, locally enabling a buffer **will** enable the functionality locally and will not change the global state.

 The global `g:loclist_follow_target` variable and its corresponding command for toggling `LoclistFollowTargetToggle` can be used to switch the target type between the following values: